FAQ - Frequently Asked Questions

 - Application URL: https://api.getgo.com

-- If you need more thaen 10 calls/second or 500 calls/day send your consumer key (API key) to email@example.com and request production level.
+- If you need more than 10 calls/second or 500 calls/day send your consumer key (API key) to email@example.com and request production level.

 - Download the Excel template extract and open it.

-- Create an access token using the direct login method.
+- Create an access token as described here.
 Enter the access_token and organizer_key in the Excel sheet in line 1 and 2 respectively.

 - Create a webinar or open an existing webinar in the web portal.
 In the URL you find the webinarKey.
 Enter this webinarKey in the Excel sheet in line 3.